magentabusiness/magentabusiness.github.io/docs/samples/solandtec/thingsboard-guide-solandtec.md

 ## Overview

-In this comprehensive guide, we will walk you through the process of establishing a seamless connection between the ADAM-6717 and IoT Hub Cloud.
+In this comprehensive guide, we will walk you through the process of establishing a seamless connection between the ADAM-6717 and IoT Hub.
-By following these step-by-step instructions, you will be able to integrate and leverage the powerful capabilities of IoT Hub Cloud with your ADAM-6717 module
+By following these step-by-step instructions, you will be able to integrate and leverage the powerful capabilities of IoT Hub with your ADAM-6717 module

-## Step 1: Creating a New Device on the IoT Hub Cloud Platform
+## Step 1: Creating a New Device on the IoT Hub Platform

-To establish a connection between your ADAM-6717 module and the IoT Hub Cloud platform, the first step is to create a new device.
+To establish a connection between your ADAM-6717 module and the IoT Hub platform, the first step is to create a new device.
 Follow the instructions below:

  - Log in to your IoT Hub instance.